sen2vm/sen2vm-core/README.md

 Please note that only the direct location grids will be included in the input product and handled by gdal.
 Inverse location grids, as they represent a particulat area on the ground will be exported outside the product, in a folder selected by the user (which can be inside the input product if wanted).

 ### 3.1 Direct location grids
 A direct location grid is a grid which maps sensor coordinates with ground ones in WGS84 coordinates (EPSG:4326).
-Direct location grid is regular in sensor reference frame (for one couple band/detector).
+Direct location grid is regular and in sensor reference frame (for one  band/detector couple).

-Sen2VM direct location grid computation takes as input the L1B product product, the auxiliary information (see [L1B product](#211-l1b-product), [GIPP](#212-gipp), [Altitude](#123-altitude), [IERS](#214-iers)) and the grid parametrization:
+Sen2VM direct location grid computation takes as input the L1B product, the auxiliary information (see [L1B product](#211-l1b-product), [GIPP](#212-gipp), [Altitude](#123-altitude), [IERS](#214-iers)) and the grid parametrization:
 * Bands/detectors to process ([Parameters File](#22-parameters-file)),
 * 3 steps, one per band resolution (10m, 20m, 60m) in pixels (floating number) [Configuration File](#21-configuration-file).